thewiringundertheboard/birthday-problem/README.md

 # birthday-problem
-R code to generate plots for both the birthday problem and, the probability of someone having the same birthday as you.
+R code to generate plots for both the birthday problem, and the probability of someone having the same birthday as me.